ideal-lab5/iris-docs/src/quickstart/storage.md

 # Storage

-The Iris storage system is designed to promote a fully decentralized network by being both availability-encouraging as well as having a low barrier to entry.
+*currently under development - The storage system is not currently implemented* Iris is capable of integrating with nearly any storage system, be it centralized or decentralized.
+We accomplish this through the use of a generic storage connector module.

+## Hot Storage

+Iris uses embedded instances of IPFS to enable hot-storage within the runtime.
+It runs a secondary runtime, which runs the ipfs daemon within proxy nodes, allowing them to add, remove, pin, and cat data, as well as share it with other nodes.
+Additionally, this enables Iris to use the full power of IPFS to deliver data to consumers.

-## The OBOL
+## Cold Storage

-The OBOL is the token that powers the storage system in Iris.
-OBOL is minted on demand and is an on-chain representation of off-chain storage.

-## The storage system

-For a full mathematical breakdown of the storage system, please see section 4 of the [iris whitepaper](https://idealabs.network/docs).

-## Become a storage node
+Cold storage is configurable within Iris via the storage connector module.
+Iris allows for the storage connector to be developed to support nearly any storage system, centralized or decentralized.

+In our local test environment we enable storage to a local server.

+Once we deploy to Kusama, we will leverage Crust as our cold storage solution.